Women claim singer Trey Songz drugged, sexually assaulted them

 On at least two occasions, the woman and singer happened to be at the same events, the complaint stated.

-“Songz would shout ‘get that slut out of here’ and create an environment so terrifying that Plaintiff would be forced to leave,” the lawsuit alleged.
+“Songz would shout ‘Get that sl-t out of here’ and create an environment so terrifying that Plaintiff would be forced to leave,” the lawsuit alleged.

 The woman said that she relocated to another state because the singer’s terror was so severe.

-Songz had two top ten Billboard hits more than ten years ago.
+Songz had two Top 10 Billboard hits more than 10 years ago.
 “Say Aah,” and “Bottoms Up” both peaked in 2010.
 His next performance is scheduled at Parq Nightclub in San Diego on Halloween.

+Michael Freedman, attorney for Trey Songz, responded to the allegations, saying, “This is yet another example of nearly decade-old allegations being repurposed to take advantage of California’s constitutionally questionable new lookback window.
+We look forward to vindicating Trey on the merits in court.”